BY LAWS OF LEGION XXIV, INC.

 II.
 COMPONENTS AND FUNCTIONS

-II A. The Corporation is comprised of the Board of Directors, a Corporate Agent, and the Membership.
+II A. The Corporation is composed of the Board of Directors, a Corporate Agent, and the Membership.

 II B. The Board of Directors, hereafter termed as the "Board", controls all functions of the Corporation, both administrative and "on-site" at events, including recruitment, collection of dues and fees, purchase of equipment, materials, food and supplies; and the definition and enforcement of the Legion's Standards for dress and conduct.

-II C. The Board is comprised of Three (3) to Seven (7) Dues-Paying Members, and will decide its own size, structure and protocol.
+II C. The Board is composed of Three (3) to Seven (7) Dues-Paying Members, and will decide its own size, structure and protocol.

 II D. The Board selects a military Praefectus-Commander, Vice Praefectus-Commander, and at its option, a Civilian Leader-Governor, and with Them, appoints any necessary Officers, NCO's or Deputies.
 All Officers, etc., may be Board Members.